A-Z of health

 Diagnosing myasthenia gravis

-The process of diagnosing myasthenia gravis can take a long time because muscle weakness is a symptom of many different conditions.
+The process of diagnosing myasthenia gravis can take a long time because muscle weakness is a common symptom of many different conditions.

 You may be referred to a neurologist (specialist in nervous system disorders), who will carry out some tests to help confirm the diagnosis.